 This passage refers to that time when restoration will be permanent, the time of the “restitution of all things” (Acts 3:21) at the second coming of Christ.
 The promises found in Jeremiah 31:16- 17 may well give affirmation to any believing mother that if she is faithful to the Lord, her children who have been taken by death will be restored to her by God at the Resurrection Day.

 The Bible teaches that children before the age of accountability (which may range from 8-12) are sanctified by their believing parents: “For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy” (1 Corinthians 7:14).

 But parents need to dedicate their children to the Lord and raise them in His path.
-The seeds they sow will have eternal consequences in the lives of their children.
-When they grow and are able to make their own decisions, they will be judged according to their own choices.
+The seeds they sow at an early age will have eternal consequences in the lives of their children.
+And when they grow and are able to make their own decisions, they will be judged according to their own choices.

 In His service,

 Thank you for visiting BibleAsk – an online ministry dedicated to providing Bible based answers to your questions.
 If you enjoyed and agree with this answer, please like and share!
 If you don’t agree, please leave a comment below, and we’ll be sure to respond!
 If you have another question you would like to ask, please click here and someone from our team will personally answer it (don’t worry, your email address will never be shared).
 Check out our Bible Answers page to see just Bible verses answering thousands of questions.
 If you feel impressed to support this ministry, kindly visit our donate page to send a tax-deductible love gift to BibleAsk.
 Any donation size helps 🙂